Dreaming of Friends (Worm/Kirby)

 For the last three months, I've been walking around the city a few nights a week searching for a friend.
 I still haven't found one.
 In fact, I've only found three people who haven't run from me.

 On the third night looking for a friend, I ran into a really mean man who would not let me walk by him.
 Instead of ignoring me, he started to attack me!
 He turned into a dog thing made of sharp metal bits that moved like a body.
 Hookwolf, that was his name.
 The good part is, I was faster than him.
-Before he could reach me, I Inhaled him and Star Spit him into the wall of a building.
+Before he could reach me, I Inhaled him and Exhaled him into the wall of a building.
 It fell on him and made a really loud noise!

 The bad part is, this made a mean woman with a metal thing on her face come out of the building.
 I don't know why but I think she was called Cricket.
 I knew Hookwolf had bad places where he made dogs hurt each other as a show.
 This must be one of those bad places if Cricket was here too.
 Cricket was not very scary though.
 I Inhaled and Copy-Swallowed her, which gave me the Fighter ability.
 I used it to hit both of them until they were knocked out, and then left.